SAP-samples/teched2022-AP160/exercises/ex1/README.md

 ![196343467-a42dc73c-09b9-4a0b-aed5-566698ef06b9](https://user-images.githubusercontent.com/114897342/196704134-5a1addc0-d1cf-4f74-b953-faf3f2200777.png)

-11. You will see a list of BTP Destinations.
+11. You will see a list of BTP Destinations and Click on "S4HANACLOUD_CUSTRETURNS"

 ![image](https://user-images.githubusercontent.com/114897342/200280171-6461b065-d07d-44a7-9d07-85a1d706ce62.png)

-12. Click on DESTINATION "S4HANACLOUD_CUSTRETURNS"

-Click on "INSTALL INTGRATION"
+12. Click on "INSTALL INTEGRATION"

 ![image](https://user-images.githubusercontent.com/114897342/200292529-685b2c31-8254-483e-a3fa-641a8899c8fb.png)

 Click on "ENABLE DATA ENTRY" and SAVE